openstack-archive/tricircle/specs/ocata/l3-networking-combined-bridge-net.rst

 not recognize the DVR MAC from OpenStack1, thus connection fails.
 Therefore, only local type network can be attached to a DVR mode router.

-Cross-OpenStack layer-2 networking and DVR may co-exist after we address the DVR MAC recognition problem(we will issue a discussion about this problem in the Neutron community) or introduce l2 gateway.
+Cross-Neutron layer-2 networking and DVR may co-exist after we address the DVR MAC recognition problem(we will issue a discussion about this problem in the Neutron community) or introduce l2 gateway.
 Actually this bridge network approach is just one of the implementation, we are considering in the near